Economic Inequality Lesson Book

 Economic Inequality: Summary Reading & Writing Lesson

 The text discusses what is economic inequality and how it is measured.
 It also discusses the unfairness of wealth distribution between the rich and the poor and suggests possible solutions to address the situation.
-Students take notes on key idea and write a summary of 200-250 words.
-The lesson includes a critical thinking worksheet too.
+The summary writing task consists of a note-taking worksheet, a summary writing task, critical thinking questions, sample notes, a sample summary and sample critical thinking answers.
 Example.
 Level ***** [B2/C1] TEACHER MEMBERSHIP / INSTITUTIONAL MEMBERSHIP

 More Topic-based lessons

 This PDF book provides a number of resources suitable for the first week on an EAP course (Presessional, Foundation, or University English study courses).
 It includes getting organised ideas, a getting-to-know you activity, classroom questions, essential language revision, and error correction.
 Example .
 Level ***** [B1/B2/C1] More information